 How often have you felt like Dumbledore?
-That a Pensieve would be an incredibly self-therapeutic way to go about life?
+That a Pensieve would be an incredibly self-therapeutic tool to get through life?
 When your mind is full of everyday thoughts, worries and responsibilities and the ability to just liquidate these, store them into a bowl and move on seems like a God-given?
 The appreciation of Pensieves usually crops up when life is wearing you down.

 What is a Pensieve?

-For those of you who aren’t as nerdy as I am (that makes you a minority), a Pensieve is a ‘collection of memories of people who have siphoned their recollections into it’ (Harrypotterwikia).
+A Pensieve is a ‘collection of memories of people who have siphoned their recollections into it’ (Harrypotterwikia).
 It always resonated with me as I had a habit of letting daily pressures get the better of me and revert to the good old skill I mastered during university; procrastination.
-When deadlines are approaching; coursework, dissertations and the dreaded presentations that you could have sworn were not part of the syllabus, which was half the reason you picked that module.
+When deadlines are approaching; coursework, dissertations and the dreaded presentations that you could have sworn were not part of the syllabus, which was half the reason you picked that module in the first place.

 You don’t have to be a great writer; you don’t have to have a way with words because those words are just meant for you.
 The words you use from your vocabulary range are perfect because they are individual to you.
 So don’t feel put out when you have a read over a paragraph and it doesn’t sound like a dramatic reading of William Shakespeare.